Science for Peace and Security

 - Duration: 7-10 working days.

 - Target Audience: 60-80 pre- and post-doctoral level scientists with relevant backgrounds in the subject matter of the course.
-Young scientists from NATO partner nations are especially encouraged to attend.
+Early stage researchers from NATO Partner nations are especially encouraged to attend.

 Advanced Training Courses (ATC)